-Do you need to write an ‘About Me’ page?
-It’s one of the most important components of your portfolio, website, or blog.
-It’s where prospective employers, potential clients, website users, and other professional and personal connections go to learn about who you are and what you do.
+An ’About Me’ page is one of the most important parts of your portfolio, website, or blog.
+This page is where prospective employers, potential clients, website users, and other professional and personal connections go to learn about who you are and what you do.
 And it's an ideal resource for promoting your professional brand.

-Should you or shouldn't you put the effort into crafting your perfect "About Me" page?
-Here are a few reasons why you should, (and maybe shouldn't) put the extra effort in.
+Should you or shouldn't you put the effort into crafting your perfect 'About Me' page?
+Here are a few reasons why you should (and maybe shouldn't) spend the time.

-It's an ideal resource to promote your professional brand and yourself as an authority.
+It's an ideal way to promote your professional brand and yourself as an authority.

-Potential clients, employers, and others can go to your "About Me" page to find out more about you.
+Potential clients, employers, and others can go to your 'About Me' page to learn more about you.

 Can turn people away if you don't respond quickly to comments or contact requests.